joeyred/wp-genfound/README.md

 This function should be used in the exact same way you would use either of the core WordPress functions, the difference is that there is no need to call `get_stylesheet_directory_uri()` when passing a value for `$src`.
 Only a relative filepath is required.

-By passing a file with that is not minified through `$src`, this function will then check if a minified version exists.
+By passing a file that is not minified through `$src`, this function will then check if a minified version exists.
 If it, in fact, does exist, then the minified file will be enqueue instead of the originally defined file.
 If there is no minified version, then everything just continues on.

 If a minifed file is passed, such as `app.min.js` then all previous functionality is overridden and the function operates in the normal manner that the core WordPress functions would operate.